Imperial (automobile): 1960 (Series PY1-L, M, H)

 Despite the annual styling changes, all 1960-63 models featured a similar space age dashboard.
 The steering wheel was squared-off at top and bottom, designed for better legroom and view through the windshield in the straight-ahead position.
-Dashboard lighting was electroluminescent, which used no incandescent lamps: electricity running through a five-layer laminate caused the phosphorescent ceramic layer to glow in the dark.
+Dashboard lighting was electroluminescent : electricity running through a five-layer laminate caused the phosphorescent ceramic layer to glow in the dark.
 Chrysler called it "Panelescent", and it was shared on some Chrysler models.
-The effect was eerie and surprisingly modern, with its glowing blue-green face and bright red needles.
+The effect was eerie and surprisingly modern, with its glowing blue-green face, bright red needles, and extremely faint hum.
+The 61-63 dash lighting used no incandescent bulbs, although 2 bulbs did illuminate the shifter and HVAC buttons in 1960.
 The 1960-63 models were also united by a distinctive side trim that started above the headlights and that ran at a slight downward angle almost to the end of the rear fender (except in 1963 when it would actually wrap all the way around the rear of the car) that was undercut by a slight indent in the sides from the front until just before the rear wheel housing.

 A significant change in the car's proportions had occurred between the 1959 and 1960 model years.
 Although, at 226.3 inches, the 1960 Imperials were exactly the same length as the previous year, the whole body had been shifted forward, with a 2.1 inch reduction in the rear overhang, and a corresponding increase at the front.